 We Welcome You to Join our Healing Community

-To be a member, we ask that you be drug and alcohol free for 24-hours, by helping and giving back to the Community by contributing to running the Café and by lending a compassionate heart to the healing of others, AND also by attending a dedicated Recovery Circle.
+To be a member, we ask that you be drug and alcohol free for 24-hours, by helping and giving back to the Community by contributing to running the Café, by lending a compassionate heart to the healing of others, and by attending a dedicated Recovery Circle.

 Here are the steps to join us:

 - Stop by for your first visit: Tuesday through Saturday, 11:30am- 3:30pm.
 Have a bite to eat and let us show you around!